simon-ritchie/apysc/docstring_markdowns/apysc/_expression/last_scope.md

 ## Module summary

-Interfaces and definitions for last expression's scope information.
+This module is for interfaces and definitions for a last expression's scope information.

 ## `get_last_scope` function docstring